 What is unique about the city?

-Interpreting federal law in favour of migrant interests: Following the most recent state election in 2016, the city’s Senate commissioned lawyers and representatives from anti-racist civil society groups to determine how the city should implement federal immigration regulations in the interest of migrants.
+Interpreting federal law in favour of migrant interests: Following the state election in 2016, the city’s Senate commissioned lawyers and representatives from anti-racist civil society groups to determine how the city should implement federal immigration regulations in the interest of migrants.
 The Senate then instructed city authorities to use whatever discretionary powers allowed by federal law to benefit those most affected.
 Berlin is also the first state in Germany to take legal action to fight for its right to take in refugees from other federal states.

 What are the greatest achievements so far?